Boyle-Lab/SEMplMe/README.md

 # Installation
 Clone a copy of the SEMplMe repository and submodules.
-This contains a copy of the SEMpl application that also has to be built:
+This contains a copy of the SEMpl application that also has to be built.
+For any issues with building and running SEMpl, please see the SEMpl repository: https://github.com/Boyle-Lab/SEMpl.
+The build instructions for SEMpl are also below:

 ```
 git clone --recurse-submodules https://github.com/Boyle-Lab/SEMplMe.git